-Groups may have access via the Group Tool to lists of all members living within the postcode areas specified in their Annual Returns.
+Groups may have access via the groups' tool to lists of all members living within the postcode areas specified in their annual returns.

-In addition, Cycling UK members may also choose to be listed with any groups that cover their specific interest, or may choose to be listed with any Member Group that does not cover their postcode area.
+In addition, Cycling UK members may also choose to be listed with any groups that cover their specific interest, or may choose to be listed with any member group that does not cover their postcode area.